-Absolute Value Vs. Ordering Rational Numbers Math Games
+Absolute Value Vs. Ordering Rational Numbers Math Games4 games

 In this series of games, your students will learn to distinguish comparisons of absolute value from statements about order.
 The Absolute Value Vs. Ordering Rational Numbers learning objective — based on CCSS and state standards — delivers improved student engagement and academic performance in your classroom, as demonstrated by research.
 This learning objective directly references 6.NS.C.7.d as written in the common core national math standards.